S3-HSDM/Portfolio/Research & Documentation/Databases.md

 Workshop research is done to explore opportunities.
 Prototyping, designing and co-creation activities are all ways to gain insights in what is possible and how things could work.

-For my research I will be using 2 of the strategies, Library and Workshop research.
+For my research I will be using the strategy Library research.

 ## Research Questions